n8n-MCP Review

 Do I need an AI subscription like ChatGPT or Claude to use it?

-Not necessarily.
-The hosted Chat Agent gives you a direct way to use the product without bringing your own external AI subscription first, while MCP client setups depend on the tool you connect.
+Not always.
+The hosted Chat Agent gives you a direct starting point, while MCP setups depend on whichever AI client you connect.

 Can I try n8n-MCP for free before wiring it into my workflow?